 Because XB-1 is a demonstrator aircraft, we will seek an FAA airworthiness certificate in the experimental R&D category.

 As a large transport aircraft, Overture will go through the same FAA certification process as all other commercial airplanes flying today.
 This program includes putting the aircraft through lightning strikes, heavy crosswinds, extreme hot and cold temperatures, and simulated emergencies.

 Overture is designed to fly 4,250 nautical miles.
-With this range, Overture can fly nonstop on routes like New York to Frankfurt or Tokyo to Seattle.
+At this max range, Overture can fly nonstop on routes like New York to Frankfurt or Tokyo to Seattle.
 For longer routes, Overture may require a refueling stop.

 Our primary mission is to build a commercial passenger aircraft that is profitable for our airline customers to operate.
 We’re targeting a large unmet market need in transoceanic commercial air travel, which will be accessible to millions of people flying on hundreds of aircraft.